 Estivo: European Chamber Music Summer School

-This two-week intensive learning and performance summer school will take place in and around Verona, Italy from 6-19 July 2014.
+This two-week intensive learning and performance summer school will take place in and around Verona, Italy from 7 to 19 July 2014.
 Travel, accommodation and all tuition will be provided for students, who will be tutored by local and international guests to the school.

 Applicants will be required to complete an audition as part of the application process.
 Please refer to the “Audition Times” section below for details of the audition schedule.